What are the benefits of using the Volunteer Referral Service?

 Can I volunteer with my family or friends?

 Some volunteering opportunities are available for groups.
 Examples of volunteering for two or more people include bush-care and special events.
 Check the website for special event opportunities or contact us about group volunteering opportunities that are currently available.

 Do I need experience or qualifications?

-This depends entirely on the role.
-Attitude and experience are very important.
-Some volunteer roles require specific job skills or qualifications, while others ask only for a willingness to learn.
+This depends on the role.
+Some volunteer roles require specific skills or qualifications, while others ask only for a willingness to learn.
 Training is often made available to volunteers if it is required.

 I work full time – can I volunteer?

 Yes.
 There are many volunteer opportunities that do not require you to be available during “normal” office hours.
-One of the best things about volunteering is that it can be done at a time that best fits with your lifestyle.
+One of the best things about volunteering is that it can be done when it best fits your lifestyle.
 Many organisations would love to find volunteers who are able to volunteer evenings, nights and/or weekends.

 Will I be interviewed?